 Research Assistant for the Program for Clinical Research and Technology.
 Our research is focused on Skin Cancer Prevention and Public Health.
 See our work on promoting COVID-19 Vaccinations: https://pcrt.stanford.edu/linoslab

 I aspire to become an MD and serve vulnerable communities.
-I aim to advocate for underserved communities through community health and public health research.
+I aim to advocate for underserved communities through community health research and health policy.

 Buck Institute for Research on Aging:

 1. Metformin extends the lifespan of iMSUD mice by rescuing physiologic dysfunction and modulating mechanisms of mTORC1 activation